Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 If you have problems using Remote Desktop (RDP) with your Windows server, there are a couple of things you can fix.
-This troubleshooting guide aims to help rule out some of the most common causes for poor functionality.
+This troubleshooting guide aims to help rule out some of the most common causes of poor functionality.

 Problems connecting